 Wet Combustibles: All leaded gloves have been stabilized.
 Repackaging wet/combustible residues to meet the ISSC and the WIPP acceptance criteria started on October 6, 1998.
 Ion exchange resins are classified as high risk due to the fuel and oxidizer in intimate contact concern.
 These concerns have been mitigated through neutralization and repackaging these materials into polyethylene bottles that are awaiting cementation.
-Cementation of the ion exchange resins will be completed by March 1999.
+Cementation of the ion exchange resins was completed in February 1999.

 Approximately 11,000 kg of wet/combustible residues are classified as high risk.
 Sampling data at an 80 percent confidence level indicates that this higher risk inventory can simply be repackaged vice processed.
 Under the assumption that this material will be proven to be low risk through characterization, the existing milestone, "Stabilize higher risk combustibles (11,000 kg) by November 1998," is deleted.
-Characterization of the high risk combustibles at the 95 percent level will be completed by February 1999.
-If any population or sub-population remains classified as high risk, a
+Characterization of the high risk combustibles at the 95 percent level was completed in February 1999.
+If any population or sub-population remains classified as high risk, a milestone date to stabilize this material will be established once the quantity and type of hazard is identified.